hossam-k-ahmed/YouTube-Guides-The-Root-Terminal/How to Host Your AI Locally/Instructions.md

 ### ⚠️ Make sure you have **Docker installed** before proceeding.
 Follow the official Docker installation guide for your distribution: [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/)

+Once that is taken care of, you’re ready to continue.

 [**Please proceed to the Firewall Configuration**](https://github.com/hossam-k-ahmed/YouTube-Guides-The-Root-Terminal/blob/main/How%20to%20Host%20Your%20AI%20Locally/Instructions.md#firewall-configuration)

 > **Tip:** Make sure your system is fully updated to avoid dependency issues.